 Fake silver products rarely appear for sale anywhere, if no other reason than there’s far greater financial incentive for forgers to tamper with gold bars or numismatic coins.
 Some fake silver novelty items from China may occasionally show up at flea markets or on eBay.
 You won’t have to worry about that if you buy your precious metals from a reputable coin dealer that sells products guaranteed by mints to have specific weight and purity.

 Test 4: Thermal Conductivity Testing for Silver

 Silver is one of the best conductors of thermal energy found in nature.
 That makes it easy to test silver bullion using nothing more than an ice cube.
-Place an ice cube on top of a coin, round, or bar, and you should see it begin melting almost instantly as heat is quickly transferred.
+Place an ice cube on top of a coin, round, or bar, and you should see it begin melting almost instantly as heat is quickly transferred, as long as it is a pure silver bar, coin or round.
 Holding a coin or round between fingers or in the palm of your hand makes the results even more noticeable as the silver rapidly cools to your touch.

 Test 5: Silver & Gold Acid Test

 Investors can purchaseinexpensive acid test kits for gold and silver.
 Watching the color change in a drop of acid can reveal whether or not a sample is genuine.
 However, acids should be handled carefully.
 Your items can be permanently discolored.

 Since bullion coins, rounds, and bars are valued for their metal content, not their beauty, discoloration is unlikely to reduce the value of your bullion by more than a small amount.
 But it’s still wise to use acid testing sparingly and with caution.

 4 Tips for Avoiding Tungsten Fakes